calculac0re/calculac0re.github.io/content/posts/htb-cdsa-from-zero-to-hero.md

 > How should I prepare for the exam?

 The course is all you need to pass the exam.
 I was able to pass without doing any preparation at all since the course acts as preparation.
+The only preparation you really need is understanding how you should write your report, which you can get an idea of by looking at some of the reports on [The DFIR Report](https://thedfirreport.com/).

 > How do Sherlocks compare to the exam?